-I have a subscription to Muscle & Fitness (who doesn’t?) and the column of the editor in chief Swawn Perine this past week especially caught my attention.
+Years ago, I had a subscription to Muscle & Fitness and the column of the editor in chief Shawn Perine that week especially caught my attention.

 He is talking about instinctive training and how it benefits him at this point in his life / career.
 I can fully relate with this article as I mostly feel the same way.